Automatically initialize Always On Availability group

 Enable automatic seeding on an existing availability group

 You can set automatic seeding on an existing database.
-The following command will change an availability group to use automatic seeding.
+The following command changes an availability group to use automatic seeding.
+Run the following command on the primary replica.

-ALTER AVAILABILITY GROUP [<availability_group_name>] MODIFY REPLICA ON '<primary_node>' WITH (SEEDING_MODE = AUTOMATIC) GO
+ALTER AVAILABILITY GROUP [<availability_group_name>] MODIFY REPLICA ON '<secondary_node>' WITH (SEEDING_MODE = AUTOMATIC) GO

-This will force a database to restart seeding if needed.
-For example, if seeding fails because of insufficient disk space on the secondary replica, the you can run
+The preceding command forces a database to restart seeding if needed.
+For example, if seeding fails because of insufficient disk space on the secondary replica, run

 ALTER AVAILABILITY GROUP ...
 WITH (SEEDING_MODE=AUTOMATIC) to restart seeding after you have added free space.